Coltonchristensen-charliepup/code-201-reading-notes/class-10.md

   * Where is the problem?
 First you should try to narrow down the area where the problem seems to be.
 In a long script, this is especially important.
 Second you'll wanty to check how far the script is running.
 Third use breakpoints where things are going wrong.

   * Browser dev tools also help a tremendously.

+> More console methods:

+* to differentiate between types of messages you write to the console, you can use three different methods.
+They use various icons and/or colors to distinguish them.

+  * 1: `console.info();` can be used for general information

+  * 2: `console.warn();` can be used for warnings

+  * 3: `console.error();` can be used to hold errors.

+> Group messaging:

+* If you want to write a set of related data to the console, you can use the `console.group()` method to group the messages together.

+* When you have finished writing out the results for the group, to indicate the end of the group the `console.groupEnd()` method is used.